-Total retirement benefits paid were higher than last year due to increased numbers of retirees who are receiving greater retirement benefits.
-We experienced a larger number of employees who departed mid-career, leading to an increase in the refunds to members.
-Administrative expenses were greater for 2014 as a result of the search for a new investment manager and an increase in legal fees.
+Total retirement benefits paid were higher than last year due to a continued large increase in the numbers of retirees, who are receiving greater retirement benefits.
+We continued to experience a larger number of employees who departed mid-career, continuing the increase in the refunds to members.
+Administrative expenses returned to a more normal level in 2015.